 Many studies have examined the effects of omega-3 fatty acid supplements on diseases inflammatory joint (e.g. rheumatoid arthritis) and concluded that supplements reduce tenderness of the joints and morning stiffness and help reduce the consumption of drugs in people with rheumatoid arthritis.

-A clinical study of people with bipolar disorder have shown that people treated with omega-3 fatty acids, long chain (eicosapentanoic acid, EPA and acid docosahexanoic, ADH) in addition to their usual mood stabilizer, were less likely to mood changes as well as recurrent manic access than those who received placebo.
+A clinical study of people with bipolar disorder has shown that people treated with omega-3 fatty acids, long chain (eicosapentaenoic acid, EPA and acid docosahexanoic, ADH) in addition to their usual mood stabilizer, were less likely to mood changes as well as recurrent manic access than those who received a placebo.
 However, another study in subjects with bipolar depression could not demonstrate the effectiveness of the use of EPA in these patients.

 Early clinical evidence indicates that people with schizophrenia experience a symptom improvement when treated with omega-3 fatty acids.
 A recent study Based on a rigorous protocol, however, found that supplementation of EPA was not better than placebo in improving symptoms of this disease.
 These conflicting results show that more research is needed before a conclusion final.

-It could be that children with attention deficit disorder / hyperactivity disorder (ADHD) have a low level of certain essential fatty acids (EPA and DHA included).
-In a clinical study, supplementation with omega-3 fatty acids and omega-6 children with ADHD has noted the progress in reading, spelling and behaviour of children.
+It could be that children with attention deficit disorder/hyperactivity disorder (ADHD) have a low level of certain essential fatty acids (EPA and DHA included).
+In a clinical study, supplementation with omega-3 fatty acids and omega-6 children with ADHD has noted the progress in reading, spelling, and behavior of children.
 More studies, including comparisons with drug therapies, are now required to evaluate the results.